peikedai/workflow-kotlin/samples/tutorial/Tutorial2.md

 }
 ```

-And then create the corresponding workflow called "TodoList".
+And then create the corresponding workflow called "TodoListWorkflow".

 Modify the rendering to return a `TodoListScreen`.
 Modify `State` data class to contain a placeholder parameter, to make the compiler happy.
 We can leave everything else as the default for now: